 CCTV camera buyers guide

-Correct choice of camera is critical to a good CCTV system.
-Many of the specifications traditionally used to judge and compare different CCTV cameras are actually not that important, certainly not when compared to other aspects of the camera's design.
-In this CCTV camera buyers guide we are going to explain some of the key things to look at and consider when choosing which one is right for your application.
+Correct camera choice is critical to a good CCTV system.
+Many of the specifications traditionally used to compare different cameras are totally wrong.
+In this buyers guide we are going to discuss some of the key things to consider when choosing which one is right for your application and we are going to help you avoid common mistakes.

 Zoom or varifocal CCTV camera lens